Bobby Fish: Amateur kickboxing career

 Fish trained with Jerrick Jones at Albany Boxing before his kickboxing debut on January 29, 2010.
 He had his first fight for the Cage Wars organization at the Washington Avenue Armory in Albany, New York, and defeated Justin Pierpoint by technical knockout in the third round after Pierpoint suffered a broken nose at the end of the second.

 Other media

 Fish made his video game debut as a playable character in WWE 2K19.
 He is also a playable character in WWE 2K20.

 Personal life

 Fish married Erin Lane on July 17, 2022.
-He has two daughters from a previous marriage named Britt and Madi.
+He has two daughters from a previous relationship.